top of page

 A river rising to reclaim the Earth!

-George: We’ve used this some years as the closing song at Teen Earth Magic, and it’s a regular part of Reclaiming’s Elements of Magic classes.
+George: We’ve sung this many years at Teen Earth Magic, and it’s a regular part of Reclaiming’s Elements of Magic classes.

 In 2015 we sang Sweet Water for the final Reclaiming ritual at Cellspace, an artists’ warehouse in the SF Mission district that hosted our annual Brigid ritual for about 15 years.
 Cellspace was also home to many of the local artists who helped create Dia de los Muertos / Day of the Dead in the Mission.